 It is important to keep information fresh and relevant so users keep coming back.
 A great intranet provides two-way communication and bridges all the gaps between your employees and organization’s core principles and values.

-Since an Office 365 intranet is cloud-based, it offers best-in-class intranet mobility that lets you work anytime, from anywhere, and it is always updated, secure and reliable.
+Since an Microsoft Office 365 intranet is cloud-based, it offers best-in-class intranet mobility that lets you work anytime, from anywhere, and it is always updated, secure and reliable.
 Most of its tools make use of artificial intelligence algorithms to respond instantly to users’ queries quickly and have advanced search features that deliver quick and relevant results.

-Microsoft continues to invest in bringing modern user experiences throughout SharePoint and Office 365 intranets.
-Modern intranets on Office 365 offer a fun experience for your employees, better flexibility, ease of use, and better synchronization across apps and your system which further enriches the intranet experience.
+Microsoft continues to invest in bringing modern user experiences throughout SharePoint and Microsoft Office 365 intranets.
+Modern intranets on Microsoft Office 365 offer a fun experience for your employees, better flexibility, ease of use, and better synchronization across apps and your system which further enriches the intranet experience.